ev3lessons/FLL-Tutorials/HallOfFame/_posts/2018-06-07-Droids - Copy.markdown

 ---

-Not the Droids You Are Looking for is a community team from Pittsburgh, Pennsylvania, USA that competed for seven years in FIRST LEGO League.
-They were founded in 2011 by two brothers, Arvind and Sanjay.
+Not the Droids You Are Looking For is a community team from Pittsburgh, Pennsylvania, USA that competed for seven years in FIRST LEGO League.
+The team was founded in 2011 by two brothers, Arvind and Sanjay.
 “The Droids” as they are commonly referred to, have been to World Festival three times, winning Champion’s, First Programming and the Coach award.
 They are also the Champion’s Team from the Razorback Open in Arkansas.
-They were a semi-finalist team (top 20 out of 30,000 for the Global Innovation Award) and also the First Place Innovative Solution winner at the International Open in Toronto.
+They were a semi-finalist team (top 20 out of 35,000 teams for the Global Innovation Award) and also the First Place Innovative Solution winner at the International Open in Toronto.
 In 2018, they were the Champion’s award winner at World Festival Detroit.
 They are also renowned for their FIRST LEGO League 2014 project, EV3Lessons.com, and its impact on the entire FIRST LEGO League community.

 ### How did you come together as a team?